YxuanChen/poj-1017-Packets/README.md

 **Output**

 The output file contains one line for each line in the input file.
 This line contains the minimal number of parcels into which the order from the corresponding line of the input file can be packed.
-There is no line in the output file corresponding to the last ``null'' line of the input file.
+There is no line in the output file corresponding to the last “null” line of the input file.

 **Sample Input**